Diallo75012/git_sre_agents/notes.md

 - [x] have prometheus already deployed, this will be the infra side
 - [x] have the application deployed a static html page with a custom message and nginx to serve it
 - [x] prepare the repository of the agents with all the yaml files and the setup of the git flow.
 Main repo should have all commit history.
 DONE!
+- [] see past `requwest` project used to make calls using that so we don't use many dependencies.
+- [] consider using `dotenv` the RUST one for environment variables.
+- [] consider using channels and threads so that the communication can be parallelized if multi tool call
+- [] use loop for tool call until getting the answer fully done (so maybe create this until it work and then integrate in project)
+- [] study the api returned messages/tool use/error to be able to `deserialize` what we want properly
 - [] prepare a RUST workspace in the model of previous project and here modularize the flow of actions having each agentif flow on its own and one core unit and bunble the applicaiton with only one app binary.
 - [] start creating agentic flow in RUST starting with the external agent that will be link between human request and the start of agents